Gmfu32/Predicting-Laptop-Prices/README.md

 .
 Statistical summaries and correlation analysis to identify important features.

 .
-Visualizations (bar charts, pie charts) to better understand data distributions and trends (e.g., average price by brand).
+Visualizations (bar charts, pie charts) to better understand data distributions and trends (average price by brand).

 Feature Selection: Key features deemed most influential for price prediction ('Processor_Speed', 'RAM_Size', 'Storage_Capacity') were selected as inputs for the model.